GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 - Child of:
  [`Clastic_Sandstone`](#clastic_sandstone)

-- Clastic sandstone with more than 10 percent matrix of indeterminate detrital or diagenetic nature.
-Matrix is mud size silicate minerals (clay, feldspar, quartz, rock fragments, and alteration products).
 - Distinction from mudstone is based on inference that less that 50 percent of the mud size fraction (matrix) is original mud size detrital particles.
 May also grade into diamictite or conglomerate